ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/go.md

 This file setup is designed such that:

 * Mocks are only accessible to test files in the current Go package.
-Indeed `*_test.go` files are not exported and only accessible by other test files in the same package.This avoids pollution of the package Go API, and possible horrendous package dependencies.
+Indeed `*_test.go` files are not exported and only accessible by other test files in the same package.
+This avoids pollution of the package Go API, and possible horrendous package dependencies.
 * Minimal amount of files per package, and minimal Git diffs at code evolves
+* No effect on Go test coverage, since `*_test.go` files are not included.
+* Github auto collapses `*mock*` files in the PR diff view, making it easier to review.
+* No particular mocking library or style is suggested to the user of the package, since no mock is exported.

 :::caution
 NEVER ever export mocks to other packages